-- The default password of the system account cdrexport is cdrexport.
+- The login for the system account cdrexport is disabled by default.
 Although this is a jailed account, it has access to sensitive information, namely the Call Detail Records of all calls.
-SSH keys should be used to login this user, or alternatively a really strong password should be generated. - The root user in MySQL has no default password.
+SSH keys should be used to login this user, or alternatively a really strong password should be used when setting the password via passwd cdrexport. - The root user in MySQL has no default password.
 A password should be set using the mysqladmin password command. - The administrative web interface has a default user administrator with password administrator.
-It should be changed within this interface.
+It should be changed within this interface. - Generate new password for user ngcpsoap to access the provisioning interfaces, see the details in Section 10.